bsccf/Uni-notes/Mechanics structures and materials/Materials/3 Failure of materials/7 Corrosion/stress corrosion.md

 ## Stress [[corrosion]]
 The formation and propagation of cracks (and possible failure) resulting from a combination of corrosion and an applied tensile stress.

-As you can imagine, the stress creates cracks then you
+As you can imagine, the stress creates cracks then other processes exploit those and then stress helps expand the cracks further leading to highly accelerated crack growth.